Morgan had not noticed the book, The Prince, sitting predominately on her bosses’ credenza.

 What are the worst extremes of Machiavellianism?
 Sometimes, The Dark Triad is apparent.
 This groups narcissism, Machiavellianism, and psychopathy together creating malevolent qualities.
 Narcissists are grandiose, prideful, self-centered, and lack empathy.
 Machiavellians are manipulative, exploitative of others, cynical, and deceptive.
 Psychopaths are impulsive, calculating, callous, without conscience, and dangerous.
 The combination of the three together is called The Dark Triad.

 How did they become Machiavellians?
 Some Machiavellians study the book The Prince and intentionally emulate its principles.
-It becomes their bible of sorts as the dominate source of advice.
+It becomes their bible of sorts as the dominant source of advice.
 Others are merely emulating the behavior of those they highly esteem without knowing exactly where these concepts originate.
-Unfortunately, society rewards these behaviors in certain occupations (such as politicians), and therefore reinforces this almost 500-year-old philosophy.
+Unfortunately, society rewards these behaviors in certain occupations (such as politicians) and therefore reinforces this almost 500-year-old philosophy.

 Understanding her boss’s philosophy affirmed for Morgan that she needed to seek employment elsewhere.
 She could already see how some of her co-workers were becoming more like her boss through reinforcement of manipulative behavior and she wanted nothing to do with it.